NVIDIA/TensorRT-Incubator/tripy/docs/README.md

     - `# doc: no-eval` disables execution but this means the code will be **untested**!

+    - `# doc: ignore-line` disables execution of the indicated line but still includes it in the rendered code.

 - Local variables are also displayed.
 You can customize this:

     - **Include** only specific variables: `# doc: print-locals <var1> <var2> ...`